MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-step-editor-overview.md

 - When you've finished writing a step, be sure to move the cursor outside the text box to activate AutoSave.

-- Try to use limit yourself to one type of content per step.
+- Try to limit yourself to one type of content per step.
 Too much media or 3D content can overwhelm the operator and can be too time-consuming to absorb.
 Think about the type of content that best gets the point across.

 ## Go to other pages from the Step Editor page